Ancst/torion/README.md

-# torion - this project is uncompleted and under maintenance
+# torion - this project is incomplete and under maintenance